se-for-sci/se-for-sci.github.io/content/week3/introoo.md

 This means you'll catch a `KeyError` if you ask for a `KeyError`, `LookupError`, or an `Exception`!
 (Or a `BaseException`, but don't ask for that, too general, catches things like `MemoryError` too!)

+Many novice object oriented programmers are tempted to use subclassing for every object relationship.
+Often, it is more appropriate (and easier to read and write) if objects are composed with one another, instead of inherit from one another.
+Remember, inheritance indicates an "is a" relationship.
+Subclasses can specialize, but if you are overriding every method of a superclass with distinct implementations you aren't really inheriting anything.

 ### Multiple Inheritance